 PASA’s mission is to help close persistent opportunity gaps by expanding and improving quality after school, summer and other out of school time learning opportunities for the youth of Providence by organizing a sustainable, public/private system that contributes to student success and serves as a national model.

 Today we expect more of our students and graduates than ever before.
 Not only are academic expectations rising, but employers say they want more emphasis on critical thinking, complex problem solving, written and oral communication, and applied knowledge in real-world settings.

 With ever-increasing expectations, it’s not surprising that schools struggle to squeeze everything — academics as well as social and emotional skills — into a six-hour day.
 So where and when do students learn these skills?

 Learning has to continue outside of school, with music lessons, sports, academic support, and other activities.
 Unfortunately, students from under-served communities, who typically have the greatest need for additional enrichment, are least likely to get it.
 They also are less likely to know about the world around them — that they live a mile from the ocean, can visit their city’s museums, and are welcome to walk through a nearby college campus.

 Expanded-learning systems fill these critical gaps.
 Expanded learning teaches students about academics, collaboration, and problem solving.
-They not only learn how to do better in school, they find new ways to ignite their passions — and to engage in learning and life.
+Students not only learn how to do better in school, they find new ways to ignite their passions — and to engage in learning and life.

 Expanded learning also leads to measurable results.
 A decade of research and evaluation indicates that young people who participate in after-school programs benefit in terms of academic performance, social and emotional learning, prevention, and health and wellness.